The Best Fatty Liver Diet: Modified Mediterranean Diet

 3. Nuts and seeds

-I usually use them as one of my snacks throughout the day, but don’t eat too much as they are high in calories and fat (healthy fat, though).
+I usually use them as one of my snacks throughout the day, but don’t eat too much as they are high in calories and fat (healthy fat, though – so nothing to really worry about).

-But since we need to reduce calories intake, we have to eat just a small amount of nuts and seeds.
+But since we need to reduce calories intake, we have to eat just a small amount of nuts and seeds, especially if weight loss is needed.

 4. Dairy products

 These are also consumed multiple times per week, but with caution and cutting some items off this list.
-I never eat butter or any other high fat cheese, sour cream or yogurt.
+I never eat butter or any other high fat cheese, sour cream or full fat yogurt.

-Only low fat milk, yogurt and cheese is consumed and not in large quantities.
-Make sure that there is no added sugar, nor any other chemicals in your dairy – this is very important.
+Only drink low fat milk, yogurt and cheese, but not in large quantities.
+Make sure that there is no added sugar in the low fat version, nor any other chemicals or additives in your dairy – this is very important!

 But if you can live without milk and yogurt (and small amounts of cheese every now and then), it won’t be more difficult for you to get your health back.

 It can be consumed a few times per week.
 Only go for low fat meat like chicken breasts (skinless) or turkey breast and anything low in fat.
-Eat fish mostly, avoiding red, high fat meat for as long as possible.
+Eat fish mostly, avoiding red, high fat meat as much as possible.

 This is actually an important rule to follow with this diet: never fry anything, never cook with extra oil.
 Keep your food as healthy as possible if you want to reverse your fatty liver!